alexcodito/KnockoutContextHover/README.md

 Right click on a page that runs KnockoutJS and press the "KO Context Hover" option to activate the panel.
 Shortcuts for controlling mouse pointer following/live context data are present at the top of the panel.

+# Packaging
+Use the included build.ps1 script to package the extension.
+The build script updates the manifest.json to conform to the requirements of the target browser.

+Supported browser options: `chrome`, `firefox`

+Example:

+`.\build.ps1 -Browser chrome -Version "1.9"`

 <center>

 #### Demo